sandialabs/snl-quest/README.md

 Regardless of which solver(s) you install, remember to specify which of them to use in Settings within QuESt.

 ### Running QuESt
+If you are using the executable version, simply run the `snl-quest-v{version number}.exe` file.

-From the Anaconda Prompt or Command Prompt, run:
+If you are running from the codebase, from the Anaconda Prompt or Command Prompt, run:
 ```
 python main.py
 ```